Lito-Frito/COVID19-World-Tracker/README.md

 This is an app I made by following a tutorial from colbyfayock (https://github.com/colbyfayock/gatsby-starter-leaflet).
 I've altered it so as to create a better UX for users.

-The app creates a map that shows the spread of COVID19 around the world via visual and statistical information.
+The app creates a map that shows the spread of COVID19 around the world via visual & statistical information.

 The following is pulled from colbyfayock's README, with the change of my repo instead of his.